What Is Spinal Stenosis?

 In the neck, patients may have symptoms from pinched nerves or a compressed spinal cord.
 Pinched nerves cause pain in the neck and arm, weakness, numbness, and tingling among other symptoms.
 A compressed spinal cord can cause weakness in the arms and legs, numbness, balance trouble, pain, difficulty with using the hands, etc. A compressed spinal cord can lead to paralysis if severe.
 Management of pinched nerves may include an initial trial of conservative care, including therapy, steroid injections, medication, and time.
 Surgery may be required if patients do not improve.
 Spinal cord compression may not be appropriate to treat with conservative care unless the symptoms are very mild.
 Surgery may be required to prevent further damage to the cord itself and prevent paralysis.

 In the lower back, spinal stenosis symptoms may cause radiculopathy.
-This may result in pain in a leg with weakness, numbness and tingling.
-Treatment for a pinched spinal chord this may be similar to treatment for a pinched nerve in the neck.
+This may result in pain in a leg with weakness, numbness, and tingling.
+Treatment for a pinched spinal cord may be similar to treatment for a pinched nerve in the neck.
 The other common symptom of spinal stenosis is neurogenic claudication.
-Claudication generally causes patients to have trouble with standing and walking for any significant length of time.
+Claudication generally causes patients to have trouble standing and walking for any significant length of time.
 Bending over, over leaning on a shopping cart often relieves the symptoms.
 Sitting and lying down also often relieve the symptoms.
 Patients are often limited in their physical activities as a result.
 Surgery may be required unless the spinal stenosis symptoms are mild.

 Spinal Stenosis Treatment